studio-a-productions/Binary-Factorium-Fri3d_2024/CLONEGUIDE.md

-# Contributing to Binary Factorium
+# Creating your own version of Binary Factorium

-Thank you for your interest in contributing to Binary Factorium!
+Thank you for your interest in Binary Factorium!
 We welcome your help to improve and expand the project.

-## How to Contribute
+## How to Clone

 1. **Fork the Repository:**
    Start by forking the repository to your own GitHub account.